 DOJ urges Google to sell Chrome and give advertisers more control

-Such a remedy would have huge implications for the digital advertising industry.
-Chrome is the world’s most popular browser with around 66% of browser traffic, according to Statcounter.
+Spinning out Chrome would have huge implications for the digital advertising industry.
+It’s the world’s most popular browser with around 66% of browser traffic, according to Statcounter.
 Web activity on Chrome allows Google to collect massive amounts of user data to enable targeting capabilities for advertisers.
 Google made 75% of its revenue last quarter through advertising.

 Judge Amit Mehta ruled in August that Google “is a monopolist” and illegally maintained its monopoly over search.
 Next year, he will decide how the tech giant must remedy the infringement.